tchvu3/capacitor-voice-recorder/README.md

 ## ios note
-make sure to include the NSMicrophoneUsageDescription key and a corresponding purpose string in your app’s Info.plist
+make sure to include the NSMicrophoneUsageDescription key and a corresponding purpose string in your appï¿½s Info.plist